Introduction

 - Support prostate health

-- Combat hair thinning
+- Fight hair loss

-- Improve hormonal balance
+- Improve hormone balance

 Benefits for Women

-Women are increasingly using it to manage:
+Women are increasingly turning to it to help them deal with:

 - Hormonal acne